Buzut/humantime/README.md

 ## Contributing

-There's sure room for improvement, so feel free to hack around and submit PRs!
-Just make sure to use Prettier for code formatting and you're all set 👍
+Room for improvement?
+Hack away and submit PRs!
+Use ESLint for linting & formatting, and you’re set 👍.